-- The grade you missed isn't in a subject directly relevant to the course, e.g. the C was in French, and you want to study history.
+The grade you missed isn't in a subject directly relevant to the course, e.g. the C was in French, and you want to study history.

-- It's not a GCSE grade.
-Grades for GCSE English and maths are usually pretty hard requirements, if you miss the B or C grade (5+ based on new GCSE system) the uni is asking for, you probably won't get a place even if you achieve/ exceed the A-level grades you need.
+> - It's not a GCSE grade.
+Grades for GCSE English and maths are usually pretty hard requirements, if you miss the 4 or 5 the uni is asking for, you probably won't get a place even if you achieve or exceed the A-level grades you need.

+>

-It's not worth emailing or ringing unis to ask about this at this stage - the admissions departments won't be able to give you an answer until they know everyone's results.
+> It's not worth emailing or ringing unis to ask about this before results are out – the admissions departments won't be able to give you an answer.

+>

-Instead of worrying try to focus on the things you can control, like researching places at universities you might be interested in if you do end up in Clearing.
+> Instead of worrying, try to focus on the things you can control.
+Maybe start researching courses and universities you might be interested in if you do end up using Clearing.

+>

-How can I tell if a particular course will be in Clearing?
+> How can I tell if a particular course will be in Clearing?

+>

-Some courses, such as medicine and nursing, are almost never available via Clearing and some unis e.g. Oxford, Cambridge, LSE, haven't chosen to offer places via clearing yet.
+> Some courses, such as medicine and nursing, are almost never available via Clearing and some unis, like Oxford, Cambridge and LSE, haven't chosen to offer places via clearing yet.

+>

-When will Clearing vacancies be available?
+> When will Clearing vacancies be available?

+>

-Clearing opens on Wednesday 5th July - so any courses that are definitely not going to be full in August (regardless of the results) should be listed at that point.
-This list will then be continually updated following IB results day (also on 5th July), results day in Scotland on 8th August and leading up to the A-level results day on 17th August.
+> Clearing opens on 5 July – so any courses that are definitely not going to be full in August (regardless of the results) should be listed at that point.
+This list will then be continually updated following IB results day (also on 5 July), SQA results day in Scotland on 6 August and leading up to the A-level results day on 15 August.

+>

-Remember universities receive all A-level results 4 days before results day so they have plenty of time to make decisions on your grades ahead of the 17th August.
-As they're making decisions in this time period Clearing places will be continually updated online ready for results day.
-This is because, for the first time ever, Clearing places will be live in the UCAS search tool throughout the results period.
+> Remember universities receive all A-level results four days before results day so they have plenty of time to make decisions on your grades ahead of 15 August.
+As they're making decisions in this time period, Clearing places will be continually updated online ready for results day.
+This is because Clearing places will be live in the UCAS search tool throughout the results period.
 Previously Clearing listings were temporarily removed a couple of days before results day and published at 6pm on the evening before A-level results.